tickup-se/mlink_subscribe_test/README.md

 ./live_prints_no_filter <API_KEY>

 Same as above but is subscribing to the full universe and filters out the instruments in the callback.

-./live_prints_dump <API_KEY>

-Same as above but is dumping all messages to stdout.
+(is only capable of StockPrint and not dumping all to stdout)

 **Historic data**